datapartnership/datapartnership.github.io/content/updates/how-digitalization-can-enhance-resilience/index.md

 Digitalization can be a powerful force in mitigating scarring.
 Drawing on the [LinkedIn](www.linkedin.com) data, the International Monetary Fund found that more digitalized industries had higher hiring rates in the two years after pandemic-induced recessions, and experienced greater net inflows.
 These key results highlight the significant role of digitalization in mitigating scarring and improving firm resilience.

-As digitalization can help reduce the harmful effects of economic downturns, this IMF study provides support for efforts to promote the widespread adoption of digital technologies to mitigate scarring, including support for re-training and upskilling programs to help both employees and firms build resilience to future shocks.
+As digitalization can help reduce the harmful effects of economic downturns, this study provides support for efforts to promote the widespread adoption of digital technologies to mitigate scarring, including support for re-training and upskilling programs to help both employees and firms build resilience to future shocks.